After being beaten and held in captivity during his formative years, Russia's Ivan the Terrible had the last laugh.

 When you spend your formative years locked in closets, work your way through eight wives as an adult, and go down in history as [Your Name] the Terrible, it’s fair to say you’ve had quite a run.

-Ivan was born to Basil, the Prince of Muscovy, in 1530.
+Ivan the Terrible was born to Basil, the Prince of Muscovy, in 1530.
 In those days, what we now call Russia was a patchwork quilt of duchies and principalities, every one of them running its own live-action Game of Thrones performance.
-The duty of a “prince” was mainly to collect taxes for Russia’s Mongol overlords.
+The duty of a “prince” was mainly to collect taxes for Russia’s Mongol overlords, who ruled through violence and brutality.

-Given this history, it’s not surprising that Russia’s nobility, known as the boyars, was more interested in looting the peasants and throttling each other than in working together to push out the declining Mongol Empire.
+Given this power structure, it’s not surprising that Russia’s nobility, known as the boyars, was more interested in looting the peasants and throttling each other than in working together to push out the declining Mongol Empire.

 After his father’s death, Ivan was officially the Prince of Muscovy.
 Somewhat less officially, he was at the mercy of the local aristocracy.
 These men needed the cover that having a prince provided to preserve the formality of local rule, but they certainly weren’t going to let Ivan grow up into some kind of leader.